top of page

 Mandatory Documents & Licenses:

-1. Import-Export Code (IEC) – Issued by DGFT, this is the first requirement.
+1. Import-Export Code (IEC) – The IEC is issued by DGFT and is the first requirement.

 2. FSSAI License – For food-grade turmeric exports.